 The EEPROM write interrupt is generated when an EEPROM write cycle has ended.
 The EEPROM interrupt must first be enabled by setting the DEE bit in the relevant interrupt register.
-When an EEPROM write cycle ends, the DEF request flag will be set high.
-If the global and EEPROM interrupts are enabled and the stack is not full, a jump to the EEPROM Interrupt vector will take place.
-When the interrupt is serviced the EEPROM interrupt flag will be automatically reset.
-More details can be obtained in the Interrupt section.
+When an EEPROM write cycle ends, the DEF request flag will be set.
+If the global and EEPROM interrupts are enabled and the stack is not full, a jump to the Data EEPROM Interrupt vector will take place.
+When the interrupt is serviced, the EEPROM Interrupt flag will be automatically reset.
+More details can be obtained in the Interrupts section.